Guided Fly Fishing Taranaki provides professional expert guided fly fishing services in the

 You will need to provide the following equipment

 * Sturdy pair of boots (Kiwis usually wet wade from November to April).
 At the height of summer rocks in Taranaki rivers can become slippery with algae so a good pair of non-felt soled boots is essential.
+Limited sizes are available.

 * Recommended clothing: merino/polypropelene thermals as a base layer, quick dry shorts or long pants, quick dry shirt and fleece jumper, waterproof shell jacket.
 All these items of clothing are recommended to carry on a day's fishing as Taranaki's weather can be very changeable.